MicrosoftDocs/powerapps-docs/articles/get-started-test-drive.md

 1. (optional) Verify that the data in your cloud account reflects your changes.

 ## Configure a control ##
-As you customize the interface of a PowerApp or develop one from scratch, you'll add and configure elements that show text, images, and other information.
+As you customize the interface of an app or develop one from scratch, you'll add and configure elements that show text, images, and other information.
 To configure how an element appears or what it does, you select it, which adds a thick, gray box around it.

 **Important:** If you select another element or a blank area of the screen, you can no longer configure the first element.